bikram722/hello-world/README.md

 # hello-world
 first repository
-this my first attempt at learning to code
+this is my first attempt at learning to code